In the ever-evolving world of consumer electronics, storage solutions play a crucial role in enhancing our digital experiences.

 - Below show where you can insert the Samsung 990 Pro PCIe NVMe M.2 SSD

 - DELL Alienware M16/M18 Gaming Laptops

-- You can insert your M.2 internal 2280 inside the SSD slot at the below motherboard
+- You can insert M.2 internal 2280 inside the SSD slot at below Motherboard

 - Sony PlayStation 5

-- The picture below shows where you can insert your M.2 NVMe SSD into the slot
+- The picture below shows where to insert your M.2 NVMe SSD into the slot.